Launching your app without first getting a sense of what users are looking for and what core values to feature is unthinkable.

 Imagine beta testing your app with 100 beta testers for a month, each from a different background, each sending you bugs and feedback daily in their own format.
 Someone could be sending a series of screenshots on Dropbox, another could be attaching a PDF file with all the bug reports written inside, etc. And imagine having to go through every single one to extract content.
 A total waste of time!

-We found out that it could save you up to 45% of your time if you have a structured format for your bug reports where it’s consistent across all bug reports, increasing standardization and time dedicated to app development.
+We discovered that having a structured format for your bug reports can save you up to 45% of your time.
+This consistency across all bug reports leaves more time for app development.
 In-app feedback will save you from the hassle of sorting out each individual bug sent by testers.
-Whether Android or iOS testers, you will have all bugs reported in the same way, sent to your dashboard and ready for action.
+Whether your app runs on Android or iOS, all bugs will be reported in the same way, sent to your dashboard, and ready for action.

 5. Get all device details and logs every time